 Out abroad Resources

-Human Rights Watch maintains a list of international LGBT organizations.
+Human Rights Watch aggregates news and reports on international LGBT rights.
 Alturi, an LGBTI education and advocacy organization, also maintains a list of organizations worldwide.
 ManAboutWorld, a digital magazine for LGBTQ travelers, has an LGBTQ Guide for Travel Safety, which provides advice on coming out while traveling.

 Take Care of Your Physical and Mental Health Abroad